awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-cli-commands.md

 ### Create a patch group<a name="patch-manager-cli-commands-create-patch-group"></a>

 To help you organize your patching efforts, we recommend that you add managed nodes to patch groups by using tags\.
-Patch groups require use of the tag key **Patch Group**\.
-You can specify any tag value, but the tag key must be **Patch Group**\.
+Patch groups require use of the tag key `Patch Group` or `PatchGroup`\.
+If you have [allowed tags in EC2 instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#allow-access-to-tags-in-IMDS), you must use `PatchGroup` \(without a space\)\.
+You can specify any tag value, but the tag key must be `Patch Group` or `PatchGroup`\.
 For more information about patch groups, see [About patch groups](sysman-patch-patchgroups.md)\.

 After you group your managed nodes using tags, you add the patch group value to a patch baseline\.
 By registering the patch group with a patch baseline, you ensure that the correct patches are installed during the patching operation\.

 #### Task 1: Add EC2 instances to a patch group using tags<a name="create-patch-group-cli-1"></a>

 **Note**
-When using the Amazon Elastic Compute Cloud \(Amazon EC2\) console and AWS CLI, it's possible to apply `Key = Patch Group` tags to instances that aren't yet configured for use with Systems Manager\.
-If an EC2 instance you expect to see in Patch Manager isn't listed after applying the `Patch Group` tag, see [Troubleshooting managed node availability](troubleshooting-managed-instances.md) for troubleshooting tips\.
+When using the Amazon Elastic Compute Cloud \(Amazon EC2\) console and AWS CLI, it's possible to apply `Key = Patch Group` or `Key = PatchGroup` tags to instances that aren't yet configured for use with Systems Manager\.
+If an EC2 instance you expect to see in Patch Manager isn't listed after applying the `Patch Group` or `Key = PatchGroup` tag, see [Troubleshooting managed node availability](troubleshooting-managed-instances.md) for troubleshooting tips\.

-Run the following command to add the `Patch Group` tag to an EC2 instance\.
+Run the following command to add the `PatchGroup` tag to an EC2 instance\.

 ```
-aws ec2 create-tags --resources "i-1234567890abcdef0" --tags "Key=Patch Group,Value=GroupValue"
+aws ec2 create-tags --resources "i-1234567890abcdef0" --tags "Key=PatchGroup,Value=GroupValue"
 ```

 #### Task 2: Add managed nodes to a patch group using tags<a name="create-patch-group-cli-2"></a>

-Run the following command to add the `Patch Group` tag to a managed node\.
+Run the following command to add the `PatchGroup` tag to a managed node\.

 ------
 #### [ Linux & macOS ]